Univision 23 had to part with a veteran anchor in a new wave of company-wide layoffs

 Veteran news anchor Alina Mayo Azze, who for more than 35 years has been an iconic and beloved face on Univision Channel 23, will leave a void in Spanish-language television in Miami.

-The Cuban-American journalist, co-host of the 6 p.m. newscast on Noticias 23 since 1991, was laid off by the Univision Network, Mayo Azze confirmed.
+The Cuban-American journalist, co-host of the 6 p.m. newscast on Noticias 23 since 1991, was laid off by the Univision Network, el Nuevo Herald sources confirmed.

-The announcement will be made officially during the broadcast of the show on Wednesday, Jan.
-13, at 6 p.m., she said.
+The announcement was made officially during the broadcast of the show on Wednesday at 6 p.m.

-El Nuevo Herald sources said several Univision Radio stars, including José Alfonso Almora, Father Alberto Cutié and Pepe Forte, a Radio Mambí legend, were also impacted by the firings.
+El Nuevo Herald sources said several Univision Radio stars, including José Alfonso Almora, Father Alberto Cutié and Pepe Forte, a Radio Mambí legend, were also impacted by the layoffs.

-“It was something unforeseen but, at the same time, as Willy Chirino’s song says, ‘It was coming,’” Mayo Azze told el Nuevo Herald.

-Mayo Azze will be replaced by Sandra Peebles, who already hosts the 11 p.m. newscast, which Mazo Azzó left four years ago.
+Mayo Azze will be replaced by Sandra Peebles, who now hosts the 11 p.m. newscast, which Mayo Azze left four years ago.

 The departure, initially reported by specialized media blog Media Moves, comes a few days after the majority stake of Univision Communications, the network’s parent company, was sold to investment firms Searchlight Capital Partners and ForgeLight LLC.